Tourism in Turkmenistan

-Turkmenistan is a country with large potential for an expanded tourism industry.
+Tourism is a small industry in Turkmenistan, serving just over 14,000 visitors in 2019.
+Tourist destinations include World Heritage Sites, museums, and natural sites.
 Many of its Central Asian cities were main points of trade on the Silk Road, linking Eastern and Western civilizations.
 Many neighboring countries (including Kazakhstan, Uzbekistan, and Iran) promote their countries based on their location along the Great Silk Road.
-Tourism has grown rapidly in recent years.
 Tourists from abroad are deterred by the restrictive visa policy regime with all countries of the world.
 Tourism is regulated by the Tourism Committee of Turkmenistan.

 Historical sites

 There are three World Heritage Sites in Turkmenistan.
 Nisa (also Parthaunisa) was an ancient city, located near modern-day Bagyr, a neighbourhood in Ashgabat 18 km southwest of downtown.
 Nisa is described by some as one of the first capitals of the Parthians.
 It is traditionally assumed to have been founded by Arsaces I (reigned c.
 250 BC–211 BC), and was reputedly the royal necropolis of the Parthian kings, although it has not been established that the fortress at Nisa was either a royal residence or a mausoleum.

 Merv, formerly an Achaemenid Satrapy of Margiana, and later Alexandria and Antiochia in Margiana, was a major oasis-city in Central Asia, on the historical Silk Road, located near today's Mary.
 Several cities have existed on this site, which is significant for the interchange of culture and politics at a site of major strategic value.
 It is claimed that Merv was briefly the largest city in the world in the 12th century.